Eastern Michigan Eagles: Football

 The football team played one home game a year at Ford Field in downtown Detroit from 2004 to 2007 in the "Collegiate Clash".
 They hosted Central Michigan University (2004), Western Michigan University (2005), the United States Naval Academy (2006), and Northwestern University (2007).
 After winning the first Ford Field game over CMU in triple overtime 61–58, they lost three in a row.

 The greatest football victory in EMU history occurred in December 1987.
 The MAC Champion Hurons defeated 17½ point favorite San Jose State in the California Bowl.
 The victory culminated a 10–2 season and improbable rise from the depths of Division I-A college football.
 Only two years previous the team was in serious jeopardy of losing Division I-A status.
 Head Coach Jim Harkema was instrumental in resurrecting the program.
 The two losses in 1987 were both on the road, and were by a total of 11 points.

 The 1988 and 1989 teams each finished in second place in the conference and ended the most successful stretch of football in school history with its fourth straight winning season.

-After a long series of losing records, and finishing the 2015 season with a 1–11 record, they have since appeared in bowl games in 2016, 2018, 2019 and 2021 Eastern Michigan Eagles football team under head coach Chris Creighton.
+After a long series of losing records, and finishing the 2015 season with a 1–11 record, they have since appeared in bowl games in 2016, 2018, 2019 and 2021 under head coach Chris Creighton.